-$\S 2$ Syntax and Operational Semantics
+§2 Syntax and Operational Semantics

-Through this paper, we consider the following correspondence between the logical notions and the notions from the theory of "message passing"-based process calculi;
+Throughout this paper, we consider the following correspondence between the logical notions and the notions from the theory of "message passing"-based process calculi;

-Table + 1

-- propositional variables = tokens or messages

-logical connectives = action names

-inference rules = transition rules

-formulas = processes

-$\mathbf{sequents}$ = process configurations

-bottom-up proof construction = $\operatorname{computation}$
+Table 1 propositional variables tokens or messages logical connectives action names = inference rules transition rules = formulas processes sequents process configurations bottom-up proof construction computation =

 We identify a propositional variable with a token or a message, and each logical connective symbol with an action name.
 Then the operational meaning of an action, namely the transition rule determining the behavior of the action, is described in terms of a logical inference rule corresponding to the logical connective associated to the action.
-A formula constructed from propositional variables and logical connectives is viewed as a process and a sequent (in the sequent-calculus formulation of logic) is viewed as a process configuration.
+A formula constructed from propositional variables and logical connectives is viewed as a process and a sequent (in the sequent-calculus formulation of logic) is viewed as a process configuration which describes a state of computation.
 A logical inference is interpreted as a state-transition by reading them bottom-up, thus, eg. a logical inference of the form is read as "state $A \otimes B$, Γ transforms to state A, B, Γ by Parallel action \otimes ".
 Then a bottom-up proof construction for a sequent " $\Gamma \vdash$ " corresponds to a computation starting from a process configuration " $\Gamma \vdash$ ".

-$$\frac{A,B,\Gamma\vdash}{A\otimes B,\Gamma\vdash}\otimes$$
+$$\frac{A,B,\Gamma \vdash}{A \otimes B,\Gamma \vdash} \otimes$$

-We introduce the system S, a version of asynchronous concurrent process calculus based on linear logic proof search, that is essentially a subsystem of the system considered by Okada[20][21].
+We introduce the system S, a version of asynchronous concurrent process calculus based on linear logic proof search, that is essentially a subsystem of the system considered by Okada[Oka93][Oka96a].
 S is based on left one-sided sequent calculus.
-However, nothing important is missing for theoretical issues compared with process calculi based on two-sided (classical) sequent calculi such as Andreoi&Pareschi[2]'s LO and Kobayashi&Yonezawa[10][12]'s ACL, although two-sided formulation would be convenient for practical issues like the logic programming languages design.
+However, nothing important is missing for theoretical issues compared with process calculi based on two-sided (classical) sequent calculi such as Andreoli&Pareschi[AP91]'s LO and Kobayashi&Yonezawa[Kob92][KY95]'s ACL, although two-sided formulation would be convenient for practical issues like the logic programming languages design.

-Let us begin by defining the language $\mathcal{L}(S)$ of our system S. We presuppose that a set \mathcal{P} of propositional variables is given.
-As mentioned before, logical constants and connectives can be naturally interpreted by actions in our process calculus.
+Let us begin by defining the language $\mathcal{L}(\mathcal{S})$ of our system \mathcal{S} .
+We presuppose that a set \mathcal{P} of propositional variables is given.
+As mentioned before, logical constants and connectives can be naturally identified with actions in our process calculus.
 In the following definition, we give the action names corresponding to the outermost logical connectives.
 Their precise operational meanings will be given below in terms of logical inference rules of linear logic.